-The French-owned ‘gourmet’s bible’ first awarded Baslow Hall a Michelin Star in 1994 which has been retained with great pride in subsequent years.
+The French-owned ‘gourmet’s bible’ first awarded Baslow Hall a Michelin Star in 1994 which has been retained with great pride until today.

 AA Inspectors’ Choice

-“Located at the end of a chestnut tree-lined drive on the edge of the Chatsworth Estate, in marvelous gardens, this beautiful Derbyshire manor house offers sumptuous accommodation and facilities.
-Staff provide very friendly and personally attentive sevice.
-The cuisine is excellent and will prove the highlight of any stay”
+“Located at the end of a chestnut tree-lined drive on the edge of the Chatsworth Estate, in marvellous gardens, this beautiful Derbyshire manor house offers sumptuous accommodation and facilities.
+Staff provide very friendly and personally attentive service.
+The cuisine is excellent and will prove the highlight of any stay.”

 The Good Food Guide’s Top 50 listing is now firmly established; a placing within it is greatly coveted by all chefs and restaurateurs serious about their business.
-Fischer’s are delighted to be ranked 30th in the Good Food Guide’s Top 50 Restaurants in the UK with a score of 7 out of 10 for Rupert’s cooking.
-Fischer’s is described as “a seductive package indeed”.
+Fischer’s are delighted to be ranked 41 in the Good Food Guide’s Top 50 Restaurants in the UK with a score of 7 out of 10 for Rupert’s cooking.
+Fischer’s is described as “blisteringly fine food in a stellar retreat”.

-Fischer’s was named 29th out of 100 in The Sunday Times Food List 2012 on Sunday 29th October 2012.
-(Last year we were ranked 33rd.)
+Fischer’s was named 52nd top restaurant out of 100 in The Sunday Times Food List on Sunday 8th November 2015.
 The guide lists Britain’s Top 100 Restaurants ranked by the opinions of Sunday Times readers.
-We scored 9.44 out of 10 for our food which is excellent!
+We scored 9.40 out of 10 for our food which is excellent!